 What are The Benefits Of Cryoablation Over Surgery?

 Surgery is the gold standard.
 However, there are times when surgery cannot be performed when you have other medical conditions, for example, and surgery and/or general anesthesia become too risky.
 Some patients prefer a less invasive procedure with a quick, same day reovery.

-Cryoablation is a minimally invasive medical procedure can be done on an outpatient basis whereas surgery requires hospitalization.
+Cryoablation is a non-surgical medical procedure can be done on an outpatient basis whereas surgery requires hospitalization.
 There are also fewer complications than with more invasive surgeries.
 Patients typically go home the same day of their treatment and report pain is minimal and they are ready to resume most activities.